7 New Year’s Resolutions for Balanced Living

 Plant-based diets reduce heart disease risk by 40%.
 It helps improve several risk factors such as high blood pressure, high cholesterol and plaque build-up in the arteries.

-Eating a wide variety of different colored fruits and vegetables ensures that we get a diverse bacterial ecosystem and a variety of antioxidant-rich phytochemicals and fibre.
+Eating a wide variety of different coloured fruits and vegetables ensures that we get a diverse bacterial ecosystem and a variety of antioxidant-rich phytochemicals and fibre.

 2. Get moving at least 30 min a day